rpgreview/papersandpaychecks/pnp.md

 Many roleplaying games in a modern or futuristic setting provide a very long list of firearms, with specific models, bullet sizes, rate-of-fire, range, damage decrements with range, recoil, snap-shot numbers etc. This might be appropriate for a game that is centered on gun combat, and it often extraordinary to see such lists when the game is *not* centered on such activities. *Papers & Paychecks* is *not* a game centered on gun combat.
 It does happen *sometimes* and because it represents a mortal threat to the characters it is important, but the list significantly reduced in detail and quanity.
 With this in mind, the following firearms are offered: crossbow, handgun, submachine gun, assault rifle, and sniper rifle.

-Due to various technological improvements and targetting systems, each firearm receives a +1 bonus to skill use every ten years i.e., +0 to the firearms skill at 1975, +1 at 1985, +2 at 1995, +3 at 2005, +4 at 2015, +5 at 2025, +6 at 2035, to a truly frightening +7 at 2045.
+Due to various technological improvements and targeting systems, each firearm receives a +1 bonus to skill use every ten years i.e., +0 to the firearms skill at 1975, +1 at 1985, +2 at 1995, +3 at 2005, +4 at 2015, +5 at 2025, +6 at 2035, to a truly frightening +7 at 2045.
 If a firearm is denoted as semi-automatic, it can fire three bullets per action at -1 to the skill roll.
 If the firearm is capable of burst fire, it can fire five rounds, at -2 to hit for five rounds, per action.
-In addition, in burst fire mode a firearm can conduct a spray attack against multiple targets, at -2 per additional target, and with 1 round lost per 5m seperation between the targets.
+In addition, in burst fire mode a firearm can conduct a spray attack against multiple targets, at -2 per additional target, and with 1 round lost per 5m separation between the targets.

 Resolution of the use of firearms is covered in section 1.6 Skills and Knowledges under 'Firearms', and 2.3 Tactical Task Resolution under 'Physical Conflict'.
 Characters receive a bonus of +2 up to their PER skill in meters, and -2 from the listed range to double that value as long range, and -4 to three times the listed range for extreme range.

 *Crossbow*: Less of a combat weapon and more of a hobby, the crossbow is a late medieval weapon that is still available as an exotic device.
 Relatively silent compared to guns.
 Requires a reloading action after each round. $200, 2 ENC, 1x damage, range 50m.

 *Handgun*: A standard side-arm for law enforcement officers, sporting enthusiasts, and criminals alike with a medium range.
 Can fire single-shot, or semi-automatic per action.
-Requires a reloading action 10 rounds. $100, 1 ENC, 3x damage, range 50m.
+Requires a reloading action every 10 rounds. $100, 1 ENC, 3x damage, range 50m.

-*Submachine Gun*: A short-barelled machine gun with limited range but a rapid rate of fire.
+*Submachine Gun*: A short-barrelled machine gun with limited range but a rapid rate of fire.
 Can fire single-shot, semi-automatic, or burst.
 Requires a reloading action after 20 rounds. $300, 2 ENC, 3x damage, range 50m.

-*Assault Rifle*: A long-barelled rifle with medium range and a rapid rate of fire.
-Can fire single-shot, semi-automatic, or burst each eaction.
+*Assault Rifle*: A long-barrelled rifle with medium range and a rapid rate of fire.
+Can fire single-shot, semi-automatic, or burst each action.
 Requires a reloading action after 30 rounds. $400, 3 ENC, 4x damage, range 100m.

 *Rifle*.
-A long-barelled rifle with long range and a low rate of fire.
+A long-barrelled rifle with long range and a low rate of fire.
 Can fire single-shot.
 Requires a reloading action after 10 rounds. $500, 3 ENC, 4x damage, range 250m.

 **Melee Weapons**

 The comments made on firearms, above, also apply for melee weapons. *Papers & Paychecks* is not a combat-heavy game, at least not in most cases.
 Nevertheless there are a few situations where weapons of various might be used.

-*Improvised*: Improvished crushing weapons include a half-brick, a thrown rock (using melee skill, up to STR metres in base range), a sturdy chunk of wood, a chair, or similar.
+*Improvised*: Improvised crushing weapons include a half-brick, a thrown rock (using melee skill, up to STR metres in base range), a sturdy chunk of wood, a chair, or similar.
 Because they are not designed to be used in combat melee attacks with such weapons are at -2.
-A one-handed improvised weapon has an ENC of 1 and causes 1x damage in bruises.
-A two-handed improvised weapon has an ENC of 2 and causes 2x damage in bruises.
+A one-handed improvised weapon has an ENC of 1 and causes 1x damage.
+A two-handed improvised weapon has an ENC of 2 and causes 2x damage.

 > Michael J. "Crocodile" Dundee: That's not a knife.
 That's a knife.`
 > Paul Hogan, Crocodile Dundee, 1986